 There are numerous benefits to strength training regularly, particularly as you grow older.
 It can be very powerful in reducing the signs and symptoms of numerous diseases and chronic conditions that often accompany aging.
 Working with the dedicated Senior Services team at Cabell Huntington Hospital can lead to long-term, positive results.

 Tufts University recently completed a strength-training program with older men and women with moderate to severe knee osteoarthritis.
 The results of this sixteen-week program showed that strength training decreased pain by 43%, increased muscle strength and general physical performance, improved the clinical signs and symptoms of the disease and decreased disability.
 The effectiveness of strength training to ease the pain of osteoarthritis was just as potent, if not more potent, as medications.
 Similar effects of strength training have been seen in patients with rheumatoid arthritis.

 As we age, poor balance and flexibility contribute to falls and broken bones, which can result in significant disability and, in some cases, fatal complications.
-Strengthening exercises, when done properly and through the full range of motion, increase our flexibility and balance, which decrease the likelihood and severity of falls.
+Strengthening exercises, when done properly and through the full range of motion, increases our flexibility and balance, which decrease the likelihood and severity of falls.
 One study in New Zealand in women 80 years of age and older showed a 40% reduction in falls with simple strength and balance training.

 Post-menopausal women can lose 1-2% of their bone mass annually.
 Results from a study conducted at Tufts University showed that strength training increases bone density and reduces the risk for fractures among women aged 50-70.

-Strength training is crucial to weight control, because individuals who have more muscle mass have a higher metabolic rate.
+Strength training is crucial to weight control; because individuals who have more muscle mass have a higher metabolic rate.
 Muscle is active tissue that consumes calories while stored fat uses very little energy.
 Strength training can provide up to a 15% increase in metabolic rate, which is enormously helpful for weight loss and long-term weight control.

 Having type II diabetes increases your risk for heart and renal disease, and it is the leading cause of blindness in older adults.
 Fortunately, studies now show that lifestyle changes such as strength training have a profound impact on helping older adults manage their diabetes.
-In a recent study, 16 weeks of strength training produced dramatic improvements in glucose control that are comparable to taking diabetes medication.
+In a recent study, 16 weeks of strength training produced dramatic improvements in glucose control that is comparable to taking diabetes medication.
 Additionally, the study volunteers were stronger, gained muscle, lost body fat, had less depression and felt much more self-confident.